clesteve/cinereco/README.md

 https://app.mymoviesreco.com/

 Get movies recommandation based on user liking similar movies. </br>
-Coded as a way to get through the confinement by both occupying my days coding in and allowing my roommates and I to find new movies to watch at night.
+Coded as a way to get through the confinement by both occupying my days coding it and allowing my roommates and I to find new movies to watch at night.

 ## Behind the scene
 API & ML model still private as the code still needs some work. </br>